Teach in England if you trained outside the UK

 • a visa or immigration status allowing you to work in the UK

-If you are interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for a single payment of £10,000 from the UK government.
+If you’re interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for up to £10,000 from the UK government.
 Learn more about the international relocation payment.

 English qualified teacher status (QTS)